glitchyfishys/AntimatterDimensions-V/README.md

 again if needed.

 ## changes to add
-3 more alchemy types.
+3 more alchemy types

-2 new glyphs.
+2 new glyphs

-2 new Ra memorys, one to speed up Ra. maybe a new celestal.
+2 new Ra memorys, one to speed up Ra

+maybe a new celestal

 ...